Saturday, September 21, 2024

 Dainty Black-legged Kittiwakes

-Yes of course we landed later in day to wandered along a long beach made of shattered slatey rock - glacial moraine.
-We spotted some interesting rocks along the beach.
-RAther a mind teaser to imagine what forces over what period of time produced these piles of small rocks.
+Yes of course we landed later in the day! there we wandered along a great stretch of beach made of shattered slatey rock - the glacial moraine.
+I spotted some interesting rocks along that beach and it was rather a mind-teaser to contemplate what forces, over what period of time, produced these piles of small rocks.
 Other people took to the hills to wander high on the tundra slopes but the long hikers had to retreat early as a bear was spotted and the guides take no risks - particularly as bears can run at 40 kph!
 Despite that it was a marvellous beginning to our short visit to Svalbard - and wonderful to be on land.

 We beachcombers were a small bunch numbering just four plus our expedition leader (and his rifle)